Rambeboy/bless-network-bot/README.md

 - Download the [extension](https://chromewebstore.google.com/detail/bless/pljbjcehnhcnofmkdbjolghdcjnmekia)

-- after you download the extension, open `chrome://extensions/?id=pljbjcehnhcnofmkdbjolghdcjnmekia`
+- After you download the extension, open `chrome://extensions/?id=pljbjcehnhcnofmkdbjolghdcjnmekia`

 - Enable `Developer mode` in top right, then press `service worker`.
 You will see new tab open.
 ![image](https://github.com/user-attachments/assets/63151405-cd49-4dff-9eec-a787a9aa3144)

 - Go to `network` tab, then open the `Bless extension` and login to your account.

 - After you login to your account, search name with your pubkey (example : `12D3xxxx`), open and copy the `pubkey` and `hardwareid`
 ![image](https://github.com/user-attachments/assets/70bcb0c6-9c47-4c81-9bf4-a55ab912fba6)